 UHS Wilson Medical Center has the area’s only New York State Department of Health Designated Level 3 Neonatal Intensive Care Unit (NICU), located in Johnson City, NY.
-The medical team in the NICU in New York is made up of specially trained Registered Nurses, Neonatologists, and Neonatal Advanced Practice Providers.
+The medical team in the NICU in Johnson City is made up of specially trained Registered Nurses, Neonatologists, and Neonatal Advanced Practice Providers.

 Sophisticated equipment, advanced technology and our highly-trained, knowledgeable staff have helped thousands of infants since the NICU opened at Wilson Medical Center over 30 years ago.
-Trust our medical center in New York for your infant medical care.
+Trust our medical center in Johnson City for your infant medical care.

 Reminder: Hospital visiting is still restrictedJanuary 12, 2021

 Check the UHS website directly for visitor restrictions during the COVID-19 pandemic.
 Virtual screenings are available as well.

 First COVID-19 vaccines given at UHS Chenango Memorial HospitalDecember 23, 2020

 On Tuesday, December 22, Dr. Jason Joseph became the first person to receive a COVID-19 vaccine in Chenango County.